Justice Site | Case Name: R v Michael John Stone

 E-fit of the Chillenden murderer compared with Levi Bellfield in June 1996 aged 28yrs old (and at 33 yrs and 39 yrs old).

-Notice the "chubby cheeks" and "spikey hair" described by witnesses.
+Notice the "chubby cheeks" and "spikey, fashionable, gelled, flicked up, cropped hair" described by witnesses.

 SPOT THE DIFFERENCE